"

 When asked to write an interval below a given note, there are two methods:

-- Write the pitch below the given note based solely on the interval number.
+1. Write the pitch below the given note using only the interval number.

-- Adjust the bottom note with an accidental to create the correct interval.
+3. Adjust the bottom note with an accidental to produce the correct interval.

-- Transfer your answer an octave lower so that it is below the given note.
+2. Transfer your answer by an octave so it falls below the given note.

 Directions: